The application manager is tested regularly on these platforms:

 -r makes sure to recreate the apps database and

---verbose will give you verbose output, which is quite helpful when first setting up the environment.
+--verbose gives you verbose output, which is quite helpful when first setting up the environment.